Iron Guard: Founding and rise

 The Iron Guard was purposely anti-Semitic, promoting the idea that "Rabbinical aggression against the Christian world"—which manifested through Freemasonry, Freudianism, homosexuality, atheism, Marxism, Bolshevism, and the civil war in Spain"—were undermining society.

 The Vaida-Voevod government outlawed the Iron Guard in January 1931.
 On 10 December 1933, the Romanian Liberal Prime Minister Ion Duca banned the Iron Guard.
-After a brief period of arrests, beatings, torture and even killings (twelve members of the Legionary Movement were murdered by the police force), Iron Guard members retaliated on 29 December 1933, by assassinating Duca on the platform of Sinaia railway station.
+After a brief period of arrests, beatings, torture and even killings (18 members of the Legionary Movement were killed by the police force), Iron Guard members retaliated on 29 December 1933, by assassinating Duca on the platform of Sinaia railway station.

 Struggle for power

 In the 1937 parliamentary elections the Legion came in third with 15.5% of the vote, behind the National Liberal and the National Peasant Parties.
 King Carol II strongly opposed the Legion's political aims and successfully kept them out of government until he himself was forced to abdicate in 1940.
 During this period, the Legion was generally on the receiving end of persecution.
 On 10 February 1938, the king dissolved the government and initiated a royal dictatorship.

 Codreanu advised the Legion to accept the new regime.
 However, Interior Minister Armand Călinescu did not trust Codreanu and ordered him arrested on 16 April.
 Realizing that the government was looking for an excuse to have him executed, Codreanu ordered the Legion's acting commander, Horia Sima, to take no action unless there was evidence that he was in immediate danger.
 However, Sima, who was known for his violent streak, launched a wave of terrorist activity in autumn.
 Codreanu got wind of this and ordered the violence to end.

 The order came too late.
 On the night of 29–30 November 1938, Codreanu and several other legionnaires were strangled to death by their Gendarmerie escort, purportedly during an attempt to escape from prison.
 It is generally agreed that there was no such escape attempt, and that Codreanu and the others were killed on the king's orders, probably in reaction to the 24 November 1938 murder by legionnaires of a relative (some sources say a "friend") of Călinescu.
 In the aftermath of Carol's decision to crush the Iron Guard, many members of the Legion fled into exile in Germany, where they received both material and financial support from the NSDAP, especially from the SS and Alfred Rosenberg's Foreign Political Office.